ZYKZ007/aucupence-legacy-standard/02-technical-proposal-kit/02_Solution_Overview_Architecture_Notes.md

 - Least-privilege RBAC and privileged access logging.
 - Encryption at rest and in transit with client-controlled keys where required.
 - Secure SDLC embedding:
-  - SAST
+  - SAST,
-  - dependency scanning
+  - dependency scanning,
-  - container image scanning
+  - container image scanning,
-  - DAST before major releases
+  - DAST before major releases.

 ---

 ## 5. Operability and Day-2 Signals

-A minimal but credible operational narrative:
+Operational narratives that signal maturity:

-- Health checks, rolling upgrades, automated rollback.
+- Health checks and automated rollback.
-- On-call and incident triage aligned to severity definitions.
+- Incident severity definitions and escalation paths.
 - Runbooks for dependency outages and throttling scenarios.
-- Service dashboards for both technical and business KPIs.
+- Service dashboards for technical and business KPIs.

 ---

 ## 6. NFR Cross-Cutting Concerns

-Cross-cutting topics commonly scored in technical evaluation:
+Cross-cutting topics commonly scored in evaluation:

-- Performance SLO framing (latency percentiles and throughput envelopes).
+- Performance SLO framing with percentile targets.
 - Availability targets by service tier.
-- DR topology at a conceptual level with RTO/RPO negotiation points.
+- DR topology options tied to RTO/RPO bands.
-- Environment strategy:
+- Environment strategy and data-handling rules.
-  - dev/test/stage/prod separation
-  - data anonymisation rules for lower environments

 ---

-## 7. Scope Boundaries
+## 7. Scope Anchors

-To keep the solution overview defensible:
+To keep the overview defensible:

-- Explicitly state assumptions about external system readiness.
-- Reference a clarification-question set for integration and data migration.
+- Reference an assumptions register for integrations and data readiness.
-- Position discovery/workshop phases as a mechanism to validate the baseline.
+- Position discovery as the mechanism to confirm:
+  - volume envelopes,
+  - DR tiers,
+  - audit retention requirements,
+  - security testing depth.